neelkamath/omni-chat-web/README.md

       enters this code gets added to the chat.
 The code isn't human-readable so that hackers can't use brute force to join chats.
 Whether a chat can be joined via an invitation can be toggled by the admin; except for public chats where invitations are always on.
   - [ ] Public chats (e.g., official Android chat, random groups individuals have created, Mario Kart chat).
 People can search for, and view public chats without an account.
 Anyone with an account can join them.
 A frontend UI may allow for a search engine to index the chat should the administrator allow for it.
+- [ ] Forward messages.
-- [ ] Forward messages. platform, in which case they can specify that only certain email address domains can create accounts.
+- [ ] Omni Chat can be deployed for private use as well.
+For example, a company may only want to use it as an internal platform, in which case they can specify that only certain email address domains can create accounts.
 This way, even if an intruder gets into the company's network, they won't be able to create an account since they won't have a company issued email address.
 This feature also prevents employees from creating an account with their personal email address.
 - [ ] Bots can have buttons so that integrations can easily execute code.
 For example, if a Travis CI build fails, a bot could message the specifics on the group with a button, which when clicked, automatically reruns the CI/CD pipeline.
 - [ ] Group audio calls.